This is a milestone moment in my career.

 My co-founders and I have launched … FreeMind.

-We think of it as providing the tools for ‘The Art & Science of Being’.
+We think of it as providing the world with the best tools for ‘The Art & Science of Being’.

 So why is this such a milestone moment for me?